zturtleman/lilium-voyager/README.md

 ## Contributing

-Please submit all patches at the [Magical Clover Forum](https://forum.clover.moe) or as a GitHub pull request.
+Please submit all patches as a GitHub pull request.